 To comply with the intrabuilding wiring requirements of GR-1089 CORE, Section 4.5.9, the shields of the ABAM-type cables that connect the H4TU-C DSX-1 output ports to the cross-connect panel must be grounded at both ends.

-- 1 Align the H4TU-C with the enclosure slot guides, then push the unit in until it touches the backplane card-edge connector. - 2 Place your thumbs on the H4TU-C front panel and push the H4TU-C firmly into the slot guides until the unit clicks into the backplane and is properly seated.
+- 1 Raise the H4TU-C front panel. - 2 Align the H4TU-C with the shelf card-slot guides and push the unit in. - 3 Press down on the H4TU-C front panel to secure the unit in the shelf.